Want to learn more about Plant Symptoms - Smelly Soil (Smelly Fertilizer / Needs Repotting)

 WHY DOES THIS HAPPEN

-If you notice that the soil in one of your houseplants starts to smell unpleasant, there could be a number of different causes.
+If you notice that the soil in any of your houseplants starts to smell foul you need to check what could be causing it.